Services & Special Processes We Offer

-Engineered Heat Treat offers a wide range of processes for all types of jobs with both special process and standard specifications.
-We have a full Metallurgical Laboratory staffed with Metallurgists and well-qualified technicians, which use state-of-the-art testing equipment to ensure conformance to all customer requirements and specifications.
-See below for specific processes.
+Engineered Heat Treat offers a comprehensive range of thermal processing services, covering both standard and special process specifications.
+Our capabilities are backed by a fully equipped Metallurgical Laboratory, staffed with experienced Metallurgists and certified technicians who utilize state-of-the-art testing equipment to ensure full conformance to customer requirements and industry standards.

 Plug Quenching